Clinch River Breeder Reactor Project: Procurement of components

+Heat exchanger, control rods, sodium pumps were also built and in testing.

 Project economics and politics

 The Clinch River Breeder Reactor was initially conceived as a major step toward developing liquid-metal fast breeder reactor technology as a commercially viable electric power generation system in the United States.
 In 1971 U.S. President Richard Nixon established this technology as the nation’s highest priority research and development effort.
 However, the Clinch River project was controversial from the start, and economic and political considerations eventually led to its demise.

 Project costs

-One issue was continuing escalation in the cost of the project.
+One issue was the continuing escalation in the cost of the project.
 In 1971 the Atomic Energy Commission estimated that the Clinch River project would cost about $400 million.
 Private industry promised to contribute the majority of the project cost ($257 million).
 By the following year, however, projected costs had jumped to nearly $700 million.
 By 1981 $1 billion of public money had been spent on the project, and the estimated cost to completion had grown to $3.0-$3.2 billion, with another billion dollars needed for an associated spent nuclear fuel reprocessing facility.
 A Congressional committee investigation released in 1981 found evidence of contracting abuse, including bribery and fraud, that added to project costs.
-Before it was finally canceled in 1983, the General Accounting Office of the Congress estimated the total project cost at $8 billion.
+Before it was finally canceled in 1983, the General Accounting Office of Congress estimated the total project cost at $8 billion.